zarteastb-collab/stargate-backend/README.md

 ### Deployment

 This project is configured for deployment on Render.
-Ensure that the `.render.yaml` file is properly set up with the necessary environment variables and commands.
+Ensure `.render.yaml` is set up with the necessary environment variables and commands.

 ### Contributing